Johnny Weir: Personal life

 In January 2012, Weir married his partner Victor Voronov, a graduate of Georgetown University Law Center and whose family was from Russia, in a civil ceremony in New York City, five months after the state legalized same-sex marriages.
 A temporary restraining order was filed and dismissed in January 2014.
 Weir filed for divorce in February 2014.
 The couple appeared in court in March 2014 to dismiss allegations of domestic violence against Weir.
 Later that month, Weir made accusations that Voronov had raped him; Voronov filed a defamation lawsuit against Weir in September 2014.

 He served as fellow figure skater Tara Lipinski's "bridesman" at her 2017 wedding to sports producer Todd Kapostasy.
 As of 2021, Weir lives in Greenville, Delaware in a home that was featured on MTV Cribs.
 Prior to the purchase, he cited privacy, seclusion, and his need for rest from his busy life, as factors guiding his decision to settle in a more rural area.

+In May 2023, Weir announced that he would retire from performance skating, which was postponed due to COVID-19; he skated his final performances in May and June.
+He also announced that in September 2023, he would create a skating academy in Wilmington, Delaware, for the purpose of training skaters for national and world competitions.